S Vremena Na Vreme: Early career, nationwide success and breakup (1972–1979)

-In 1979, the band released their second studio album Paviljon G (Pavilion G), which marked the band's shift towards electric sound.
-The album featured the song "Rok kritičar" ("Rock Critic") which dealt with the expansion of punk rock in Yugoslavia.
-After the album was released, Vojislav Đukić went to serve the army. and the band members decided to disband, partially due to new musical trends on the Yugoslav scene and the great popularity of new wave bands.
+In 1979, the band released their second studio album Paviljon G (Pavilion G), which marked the band's shift towards electric sound, although the album's biggest hit, "Petak je popodne... baby" ("It's Friday Afternoon...
+Baby"), resembled their acoustic works.
+The album featured the cynical song "Rok kritičar" ("Rock Critic"), inspired by praises for the expanding punk rock scene coming from Yugoslav music journalists.
+After the album was released, Vojislav Đukić went to serve his mandatory army stint, and the band members decided to disband, partially due to new musical trends on the Yugoslav scene and the great popularity of new wave bands.

 Post-breakup (1980–1992)

-After the band ended their activity, Sarvan formed the band Muzej Sarvan (Museum Sarvan), wrote songs for folk music singers, and, in 1984, released a solo album entitled Asime, spasi me (Asim, Save Me), which he recorded with Baklava Band and keyboardist Laza Ristovski.
-Most of the songs on the album were written and produced by Ninković.
-Ljuba Ninković started working in Radio Belgrade as a host, and with Vlada Janković "Džet" (a former Crni Biseri member) he formed the band Tunel, with which he recorded five albums.
+After the band ended their activity, Sarvan formed the band Muzej Sarvan (Museum Sarvan, releasing only one 7-inch single with the band) and wrote songs for folk music singers, and, in 1984, released the solo album entitled Asime, spasi me (Asim, Save Me), which he recorded with Baklava Band and keyboardist Laza Ristovski.
+The album was produced by Ninković, who wrote most of the album songs, the album also featuring a cover of the traditional song "Kaleš bre Anđo".
+Ljuba Ninković started working in Radio Belgrade, and with Vlada Janković "Džet" (a former Crni Biseri member) he formed the band Tunel, with which he recorded five albums.
 In 1985, Ninković took part in YU Rock Misija, a Yugoslav contribution to Live Aid.
 Vojislav Đukić wrote music for theatre plays, most notably Kapetan Džon Piplfoks (Captain John Peoplefox) performed in Radović theatre.
+He promoted a number of young bands on the concerts he organized in Dadov Theatre together with Robert Nemeček.
+Nikola Jager joined the band Exit, recording the album Exit (1988) with them.

 In 1983, S Vremena Na Vreme made a brief reunion to appear in Srđan Karanović's film Something in Between.
 In the film, the band members portrayed a kafana band which performs a combination of country and Serbian folk music.
+The music they recorded for the film was composed by Zoran Simjanović and was released on Simjanović's 2006 box set Pesme iz filmova (Songs from the Movies).

-In 1990, Ninković and Sarvan rerecorded some of the band's most popular songs and released them as Ljuba & Asim on the album Najveći hitovi grupe S Vremena Na Vreme (The Greatest Hits by the band S Vremena Na Vreme).
+In 1990, Ninković and Sarvan re-recorded some of the band's most popular songs and released them as Ljuba & Asim on the album Najveći hitovi grupe S Vremena Na Vreme (The Greatest Hits of the band S Vremena Na Vreme).
 At the beginning of the 1990s, Ninković, together with actor Milorad Mandić, worked on Radio Television of Belgrade children's show S one strane duge (Over the Rainbow).
 The two of them, together with a number of musicians, recorded the children's music album S one strane duge.